Roles and Responsibilities

 We all have a role to understand our responses to change and how we can contribute to achieving the desired outcome.
 We can manage our own change journey and support colleagues through it.

-The change management team plays a key enabling role providing strategic advice, resources, development and organisational support to successfully managing change.
+The change team plays a key enabling role providing strategic advice, resources, development and organisational support to successfully managing change.
 They help to develop key change management plans including communications, sponsorship, coaching, training and resistance management.

 Staff who are having difficulty coping with change may wish to take advantage of the Employee Assistance Program, which provides a free counselling service to assist with personal or work-related issues.